aryeelab/bisulfite-seq-tools/README.md

 To check the results from any of the work flows, go to Monitor tab, click *View* in the Status columns and then click the *Workflow ID* in the bottom of the page.

+## Running the WDL workflow in local environment
 ### Setup

 1. Clone this repository